Olivia Zemor: 2004 European Parliament elections

-In the 2004 European Parliament elections, EuroPalestine ran a slate of 28 candidates in one French district, Ile-de-France, with Zemor at No. 4 on the list, following a surgeon, Christophe Oberlin, who "regularly conducts missions to Gaza," at #1, and anti-Semitic comedian Dieudonné at #2.
+In the 2004 European Parliament elections, EuroPalestine ran a slate of 28 candidates in one French district, Ile-de-France, with Zemor at No. 4 on the list, following a surgeon, Christophe Oberlin, who "regularly conducts missions to Gaza," at #1, and comedian Dieudonné at #2.
 Reportedly, the Palestinian Delegate General to France, Leila Shahid, was "shocked" by the extremism of some of EuroPalestine's candidates.
-According to a Brookings Institution report, EuroPalestine's list "only received 50,000 votes overall (or 1.83 percent), far short of the number required to secure representative in Brussels, but it did much better in certain area of Ile-de-France, at times surpassing the Greens and the Communist Party in poor neighborhoods with a strong Arab presence.
-In its best showings, the Euro-Palestine got 10.75 percent in the small city of Garges-lès-Gonesse (Val d'Oise); 8.1 percent in Villetaneuse (Seine-Saint-Denis), 19 percent in the Val-Fourré neighborhood of Mantes-la-Jolie (Yvelines), famous for urban unrest and riots in the 1990s and again in 2005; and 20.33 percent in the Luth neighborhood in the Genevilliers (Hauts-de-Seine)."
+According to a Brookings Institution report, EuroPalestine's list "only received 50,000 votes overall (or 1.83 percent), far short of the number required to secure representative in Brussels, but it did much better in certain area of Ile-de-France, at times surpassing the Greens and the Communist Party in poor neighborhoods.
+In its best showings, the Euro-Palestine got 10.75 percent in the small city of Garges-lès-Gonesse (Val d'Oise); 8.1 percent in Villetaneuse (Seine-Saint-Denis), 19 percent in the Val-Fourré neighborhood of Mantes-la-Jolie (Yvelines), famous for urban unrest and revolts in the 1990s and again in 2005; and 20.33 percent in the Luth neighborhood in the Genevilliers (Hauts-de-Seine)."